CoolJesse/Java_Code/Java_Masterclass/P7_Inner_and_Abstract_Classes_and_Interfaces/inner_class_challenge/inner_class_README.txt

 * The inner Songlist class will use an ArrayList and will provide a method to add a song.
 It will also provide a method called "findSong()" which will be used by the containing Album class to add songs to the playlist.

-* Neither the Song clas or the Main class should be changed.
+* Neither the Song class or the Main class should be changed.